-2.5 Although the use of IFRS means that the main GAAP requirements of the Companies Act 2006 do not apply to the DHSC group, there are nevertheless some disclosure requirements that remain applicable as listed in Chapter 2 Annex 1 Companies Act 2006 requirements.
-This does not remove requirements per the Companies Act 2006 in relation to individual entity statutory accounts where applicable, such as for limited companies.
+- 2.8 Although the use of IFRS means that the main generally accepted accounting practice (GAAP) requirements of the Companies Act 2006 do not apply to the DHSC group, there are nevertheless some disclosure requirements that remain applicable as listed in Chapter 2 Annex 1 Companies Act 2006 requirements. - 2.9 This does not remove requirements per the Companies Act 2006 in relation to individual entity statutory accounts where applicable, such as for limited companies.